FarronF/limerick-council-meetings/meetings/2024/09/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 8th July 2024.md

 the Economic Development, Enterprise and Planning Strategic Policy Committee having been

-appointed at the Annual Meeting.---
+appointed at the Annual Meeting.
+---
 8

 (f)